malan88/reviews/20181110_the_seventh_seal.md

 ugliness in life and becomes hard and cynical and finds a way to come back to a happy medium, a chastened idealism.
 I don’t know why I wrote that in here, it belongs in the other observation.

+One interesting observation I forgot to make in the course of this: in _Andrei Rublev_, Andrei says he does not want to paint a Last Judgement, he does not want to paint something to frighten people; it is a mark of his idealism.
+In _The Seventh Seal_, when Jons makes a comment about how the painting the painter is painting won’t cheer anyone up, the painter says “Why does everything have to be cheerful?
+Why can’t I scare people for once.”
+Precisely the opposite attitudes.